Landscaping Design with Crape Myrtles

 Seminole Crape Myrtles exceeds 25 feet.

 Seminole Crape Myrtles exceeds 25 feet.
 These roses were gone last time I checked.
 A victim of rose rosette disease.
+Read more about choices for the Texas garden for rose to red colored crape myrtles, a Texas favorite.

 Cherry Razzle Dazzle Crape Myrtles as Shrubs

-Cherry Razzle Dazzle Crape Myrtles as Shrubs are a good substitute for Knockout Roses.
+Cherry Razzle Dazzle Crape Myrtles as shrubs are a good substitute for Knockout Roses.
 Knockout red roses have a scarlet color the you find in the Cherry Razzle Dazzle crapes.

 Could or should this crape and magnolia combo have been planted closer to the drive and a bit farther from the house, or would that have helped?
 Should this home owner have chosen a more urn shaped crape than this rounded umbrella shape?
 This thoughts to ponder.
 Everywhere you see pruned/sheared evergreens consider what you could have planted that would have worked and not have required pruning.

 Could or should this crape and magnolia combo have been planted closer to the drive and a bit farther from the house, or would that have helped?
 Should this home owner have chosen a more urn shaped crape than this rounded umbrella shape?
 These are thoughts to ponder.
-Everywhere you see pruned/sheared evergreens consider what could have been planted that would have worked and not have required pruning.
-Everywhere you see a straight row consider what an inverse and outward curve would have produced instead.

 Crape myrtles as shrubs that bloom all summer!